 Sam Yang, MD is developing new technology to rapidly diagnose and treat sepsis.
 More

 Apps and Digital Interventions

 Brian Suffoletto, MD explores how mobile health interventions like text messages, phone apps and wearable devices can transform disease prevention and treatment options.
 More

 Dr. Michael Gisondi, Vice Chair of Education leads the Precision Education and Assessment Research Lab (PEARL), focused on defining precision in medical education by studying the best ways to individualize training for physicians.
 More

 Traumatic Brain Injury

-Dr. Angela Lumba-Brown, Research Director for Stanford Concussion and Brain Performance Center, was lead author on new pediatric mild traumatic brain injury, and modeling post-injury trajectories and treatments.
+Dr. Angela Lumba-Brown, Research Director for Stanford Concussion and Brain Performance Center, is establishing evidence-based classification for traumatic brain injury, and modeling post-injury trajectories and treatments.
 More